Genetics and abortion: Proponents of disability-selective abortion

 Reproductive rights activists say that selective-abortion bans do not serve to save people with disabilities but instead, seek to incrementally restrict abortion.
 Incremental restrictions on abortion take the form of legislation that codify specific rules limiting access to abortion without outright violating the Supreme Court ruling in Planned Parenthood v.
 Casey (1992).
 In that case, the courts ruled that states cannot place an "undue burden" on the right to abortion before fetal viability.
 Accordingly, anti-abortion groups advocate for laws like perinatal hospice laws, which mandate the provision of fetal life-sustaining resources for people with fatal pregnancies.
 Measures like perinatal hospital laws materially impact the accessibility of abortion without outright banning the procedure and thus often avoid being classified as "undue burdens" on abortion before viability.
 Groups like Americans United for Life have been very successful in making abortion more difficult to access through the incremental approach.
 Therefore, reproductive rights activists are wary of incremental abortion bans and see selective abortion bans as such.

-The argument that selective abortion bans are more geared toward limiting access to abortion than helping disabled people is bolstered by the fact that disability does not appear to be a driving factor for abortion in the United States.
-The majority of respondents in a survey said that they sought an abortion either because they could not afford a baby, were not in a relationship with someone with whom they felt comfortable co-parenting, or because they were done having children.
-The financial motivations of abortion are also demonstrated in the fact that 75% of abortion patients in 2014 were poor (having an income below the federal poverty level of $15,730 for a family of two in 2014) or low-income (having an income of 100–199% of the federal poverty level).
-Also, the majority of genetic testing cannot be done before twelve or fifteen weeks of gestation, meaning that abortions in response to disability would primarily occur well into the second trimester of pregnancy.
-In 2016, over 65% of American abortions occurred before eight weeks gestation, 80% occurred before ten weeks, and nearly 90% occurred before twelve weeks.
-In contrast, a little more than 5% occurred after sixteen weeks.
-This evidence suggests that the vast majority of abortions in the United States occur before someone could know whether the fetus they carry has a genetic condition.
-Given this evidence, reproductive rights advocates assert that selective abortion bans seek to attack the act of abortion, rather than the act of ending a disabled life.